Price Volume Trend

 - On a down day, the volume is multiplied by the percentage price decrease between the current close and the previous time-period's close.
 This value is then added to the previous day's Price Volume Trend value.

-The Price Volume Trend is helpful in seeing divergences; examples of these divergences are shown below in the chart of AT&T (T):
+The Price Volume Trend may be helpful in seeing divergences; examples of these divergences are shown below in the chart of AT&T (T):

-The Price Volume Trend indicator is usually interpreted as follows:
+The Price Volume Trend indicator might be interpreted as follows:

 - Increasing price accompanied by an increasing Price Volume Trend value, confirms the price trend upward.

 - Decreasing price accompanied by a decreasing Price Volume Trend value, confirms the price trend downward.

 - Increasing price accompanied by a decreasing or neutral Price Volume Trend value is a divergence and may suggest that the price movement upward is weak and lacking conviction.

 - Decreasing price accompanied by a increasing or neutral Price Volume Trend value is a divergence and may suggest that the price movement downward is weak and lacking conviction.